Potassium: Ternary and more complex compounds

-KOH is a strong base.
-Illustrating its hydrophilic character, as much as 1.21 kg of KOH can dissolve in a single liter of water.
-Anhydrous KOH is rarely encountered.
+Although rarely encountered in anhydrous form, KOH is one of the dominant compounds of potassium from the commercial perspective.
+It is a strong base and highly corrosive.
+Illustrative of its hydrophilic character, as much as 1.21 kg of KOH can dissolve in a liter of water.
 KOH reacts readily with carbon dioxide (CO2) to produce potassium carbonate (K2CO3), and in principle could be used to remove traces of the gas from air.
 Like the closely related sodium hydroxide, KOH reacts with fats to produce soaps.
+Potassium-based soaps are used in soap dispensers because they more soluble in water than sodium soaps.